nikbearbrown/Computational-Finance-with-Excel-Python-and-LLMs/Chapters/Introduction_to_Computational_Finance_Chapter_1.md

 - Build a dashboard with summary statistics and charts
 - Visually identify patterns and outliers

+This is where you start.
+You can see everything, click on any cell, understand what's happening.
+When you're learning, this transparency is invaluable.

 **Python Approach**:
 - Use pandas to retrieve and process the historical data
 - Implement statistical measures like Sharpe ratio and maximum drawdown
 - Apply advanced techniques like GARCH modeling for volatility
 - Create reproducible notebooks with embedded visualizations

+This is where you scale.
+Once you understand the logic from Excel, Python lets you apply it to years of data across hundreds of stocks without manually copying formulas.

 **LLM Approach**:
 - Ask for explanations of Tesla's historical performance